Winter Landscape near Haarlem

 This scene is very similar to other paintings Ruisdael made in this period and these often served as inspiration for later painters of winter landscape.

 The lamp post in the painting has been identified as the invention of Jan van der Heyden which is the reason the painting can be dated to after 1670.
-Such lamp posts appear in other Ruisdael paintings as well.
+Such lamp posts appear in other Ruisdael paintings.